ykch75/website/README.md

 Then I thought that realtime database can't edit contents.
 I try chenging the kind of database.
 I really enjoyed html, css and JavaScript.
 I  want to study more!
+I understand why we have to use .env and tried to make .env but It doesn't show up anymore when I use .env.

 ### Reference